 An Idaho news station asked 86 burglars how they break in to homes and learned that most would avoid houses with loud, large dogs.

 The type of dog you have will increase or decrease how effective they are as a deterrent.
 The bigger the dog, the bigger the deterrent.
 This is not to say smaller dogs can’t hold their own; however, would you be more intimidated by a German Shepherd or a Shih Tzu?

 A Dog’s Protection Only Goes So Far

-The warning signs of a dog on the property will often be enough to deter the intruder, but this doesn’t work on some burglars.
-Savvy—or brash—criminals may not be fazed by the presence of a dog and might try to distract them.
+The warning signs of a dog on the property may deter some intruders, but this doesn’t work on all burglars.
+Savvy or brash criminals may not be fazed by the presence of a dog and might try to distract them.

 In some cases, burglars will bring treats to preoccupy the dog while they ransack the house.
-Others may use force or harm your animal.
+Others may use force and harm your animal.

 When it comes to preventing a burglary, your dog’s bite may not live up to its bark.
-But, with proper and thorough training, you can teach your dog the skills needed to effectively protect your home.
+But, with proper and thorough training, you can teach your dog the skills needed to effectively protect your home and belongings.

 - Establish yourself as the master.